desmos-labs/primer/validators-program/overview.md

 :::warning Validator rewards
 In order to get the validator program running longer and include a larger number of validators, we will periodically revisit the number of tokens that will be rewarded upon becoming a validator of our chains.

-Also, we will reward tokens based on the activity of validators: more blocks they precommit and more reward they will get, so make sure your validator node is always active to get the larger amount of tokens possible.
+Also, we will reward tokens based on the activity of validators: more blocks you precommit and more reward you will get, so make sure your validator node is always active to get the larger amount of tokens possible.

-Currently the reward for becoming a validator is set to be **50 Desmos Tokens + periodic rewards based on the availability of the node**.
+Currently the reward for becoming a validator is set to be **50 Desmos Tokens + periodic rewards based on the availability of the node** (see below).

 Please note that in order to prevent scams, you will receive the initial reward just after your validator has **successfully proposed a block**.
 :::